RHFieldProductManagement/ocp4_aio_role_deploy_cnvlab/files/lab/workshop/content/deploy-cnv.md

 Since OpenShift 4.5, OpenShift Virtualization has been fully supported by Red Hat as a component of OpenShift itself.
 The mechanism for installation is to utilise the operator model and deploy via the OpenShift Operator Hub in the OpenShift Web Console.
-Note, it's entirely possible to deploy via the CLI should you wish to do so, but we're not documenting that mechanism here.
+It's entirely possible to deploy via the CLI should you wish to do so, but we're not documenting that mechanism here.

-Navigate to the top-level '**Operators**' menu entry, and select '**OperatorHub**' (you'll need to make sure that you're in the Administrator perspective).
+Select the "**Console**" button in the top of your lab guide window, or switch over to your dedicated web console page (if you opened one up earlier) and navigate to the top-level '**Operators**' menu entry, and select '**OperatorHub**' (you'll need to make sure that you're in the "Administrator" perspective by using the drop down in the top left hand corner of the web-console).
 This lists all of the available operators that you can install from the operator catalogue.
-Start typing '**virtualization**' in the search box and you should see an entry called "**OpenShift Virtualization**" - please don't select "**KubeVirt**" as this is the community operator.
-Simply select it and you'll see a window that looks like the following (the version may be slightly different):
+Start typing '**virtualization**' in the search box and you should see an entry called "**OpenShift Virtualization**".
+Simply select it and you'll see a window that looks like the following (the version may be slightly different, likely slightly newer):

 <img  border="1" src="img/ocp-virt-operator-install.png"/>

-Next you'll want to select the '**Install**' button, which will take you to a second window where you'll be creating an 'Operator Subscription'.
-Leave the defaults here as they'll automatically select the latest version of OpenShift Virtualization and will allow the software to be installed automatically:
+Next you'll want to select the '**Install**' button, which will take you to a second window where you'll be creating an '*Operator Subscription*'.
+Leave the defaults here as they'll automatically select the latest version of OpenShift Virtualization, will allow the software to be installed automatically, and will be placed into a new "**openshift-cnv**" project:

 <img  border="1" src="img/ocp-virt-operator-install-details.png"/>